PrefectHQ/prefect/docs/orchestration/flow-runs/concurrency-limits.md

 ::: tab UI

-To set task tag concurrency limits from the UI, go to Prefect Cloud and navigate to Team Settings -> Task Concurrency Limits.
+To set task tag concurrency limits from the UI, go to Prefect Cloud and navigate to Team Settings -> Task Concurrency.

 ![](/orchestration/ui/task-concurrency-limits.png)